 Lunch bag paper

 I looked in the drawer to see what I had laying around and found some lunch bag paper.
-You know stuff you wrap around the kids lunch.
-Well I waited for kids to go to daycare, then I grabed a piece, crumbled it up and placed it in the wet paint.
+You know stuff you wrap around the kid’s lunch.
+Well, I waited for kids to go to daycare, then I grabbed a piece, crumbled it up, and placed it in the wet paint.
 I had to put a book on top of it to make sure it actually affected the paint.
 Now we just wait.
 And while we wait why not make another experiment?

 I did the same with a piece of baking paper.
 This somehow seemed harder to crumble up but I did the best I could.
 Here I also placed a book on top while it dried.
 I’m super excited to see how these experiments work out!
 So are you ready?
 Scroll down a bit further to see the results.